EMarc2023/Forecasting_with_GBM/README.md

 To run the Jupyter notebook, open "Forecasting-NYC-yellow-taxi.ipynb" on a Jupyter interface and run all cells.

 ### Running the prediction script (via Streamlit UI - see screenshot)
-Note: A screenshot of the Streamlit UI is available in the ```screenshot``` folder of this repository.
+Note: A screenshot of the Streamlit UI is available in the ```screenshots``` folder of this repository.

 #### Running the prediction script via Streamlit online
 Go to the Streamlit link for this app: https://emarc2023-forecasting-with-gbm-app-xqdmln.streamlit.app/